Utah Territory: History

 Following the organization of the Territory, Young was inaugurated as its first territorial Governor of Utah.
 The first territorial capital city and capitol building was located in the small town of Fillmore, Utah, from 1850 to 1856.
 The town of Fillmore was named for the new 13th president Millard Fillmore, who had signed the organic act incorporating the territory.
 A small local government was set up in Fillmore, including the Territorial Assembly.
 Young, however, remained mostly in his Beehive House residence in Salt Lake City, traveling to Fillmore until his death in 1877.
 The capital of the Utah Territory was relocated in 1856 to the major and largest town of Salt Lake City, which built a new territorial capitol building for the government and housed its assembly and governor's offices for the next four decades.
 Salt Lake City would continue as the new state capital after statehood in 1896.
 The Utah State Capitol building was later constructed there.

 During his governorship, Young exerted considerable power over the territory.
 For example, in 1873, the territorial legislature granted Young the exclusive right to manufacture and distill whiskey.

 Mormon governance in the territory was regarded as controversial by much of the rest of the nation, partly fed by continuing lurid newspaper depictions of polygamous marriages practiced by the settlers.
 Polygamy had been part of the cause of their preceding flight from Nauvoo, Illinois, when they had been persecuted and forcibly removed from their settlements in several eastern states.

 Although the Mormons were now the majority in the Great Salt Lake basin, the western area of the new territory soon began to attract many non-Mormon settlers, especially after the 1858 discovery of silver at the famous Comstock Lode ore deposits in the Virginia City area, east of the Sierra Nevada mountain ranges and Lake Tahoe.
+Three years later, the new Nevada Territory was created out of the western part of the preexisting Utah Territory.
+The federal government desired more control over the booming silver mining industry in the region on the eve of the Civil War.
 Ten years after the first mineral findings along the American River in California, non-Mormons also entered the territory from the east during the Pikes Peak Gold Rush, resulting in the discovery of gold at Breckenridge in the Utah Territory in 1859.
 In 1861, additional legislative action was taken by Congress and the new 16th president Abraham Lincoln to transfer a large portion of the eastern territory to the newly created adjacent Colorado Territory.